lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Plan for concurrency and retries (optimistic concurrency will surface conflicts).
 - Use Delta features: transaction log, time travel, CDF, schema enforcement/evolution, compaction/OPTIMIZE as needed.

-If you want, I can provide a complete end-to-end sample pipeline (Kafka -> Structured Streaming -> Delta with upsert logic and handling retries) in Scala or Python.

 ## How do you read from and write to change data feeds or CDC streams to propagate updates in real time?
 High-level pattern